microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 *Delegated permissions*, also called *scopes*, are used in the delegated access scenario.
 They're permissions that allow the application to act on behalf of a signed-in user.
 However, the application will never be able to access anything the signed-in user couldn't access.

 For example, an application has been granted the *Files.Read.All* delegated permission on behalf of Tom, a user.
-The application will only be able to read all files in the organization that Tom can already access.
+The application can only read all files in the organization that Tom can already access.
 Tom may be able to access the files because he has permissions through one of the following ways:

 - Tom created or owns the files.
 - The files were shared directly with Tom, or indirectly shared with him through a team or group membership.
-- Tom has been granted permissions through a role-based access control (RBAC) system such as [Microsoft Entra RBAC](/azure/active-directory/roles/custom-overview).
+- Tom has been granted permissions through a role-based access control (RBAC) system.

 Therefore, in a delegated scenario, the privileges that an app has to act on behalf of a user is determined by the Microsoft Graph permissions that the app has been granted *and* the user's own permissions.